polyrhythmatic/fall2019designingml/_pages/assignments.md

 For all readings unless otherwise noted, please write down two non "yes or no" questions and type them into the Google doc I've shared with you.
 Be prepared to discuss the questions/readings in class.

+## Week 7

+The Midterm (due 10/25)

+Choose an image data set to explore.
+This can be an existing API or data set such as a digital museum collection, but it could also be a data set of your own creation such as a website that you scrape or collection of your own photos.
+Using the tools we covered in the last class, create an analysis of the visual topology of this collection.
+When using machine learning to look with a macro lens, what patterns emerge?
+What narratives are newly exposed with these techniques?

+Be sure to collect at least 500-600 images in order to have enough to analyze.
+The final deliverable for this class will be a series of images, along with a quick in-class presentation.
+If you are comfortable with web development, please feel free to create something larger for the midterm.

+Presenting the project:

+If there are no group projects then we will have less than 10 minutes per person to present, "pecha kucha" style.
+I will be expecting a fairly concrete and succinct presentation of about 5 minutes.

+Metrics for grading:
+* 25% - Originality of concept - Does the project explore an original and novel concept?
+* 25% - Fit and finish - Is the project finished?
+Was there clearly thought put into this?
+* 25% - Theme - Did the project follow the prompt?
+* 25% - Presentation - Is the presentation coherent and thoughtful?

+Due 10/18:

+Before class, email me:

+* One paragraph describing what your project explore
+* If applicable, a link to the data set you will be using
+* The name of the data set you will be using

 ## Week 6 (due 10/11)

 * Read